 - Dentist-delivered clear aligners

 We'll even let you know approximately how long your treatment is going to take.
-Plus, we will send you a 3-D animation of your projected tooth movement.
-Keep in mind that this is just an assessment kit.
+Keep in mind, this is just an assessment kit.
 There are no obligations to purchase any additional treatment.
 The only purpose is to help you figure out what the best course of action is for straightening your smile.